top of page

 Our Mission

-We are developing the first safe and effective medication for cocaine use disorder, advancing neuroscience and chemistry to restore the brain’s capacity for recovery and reduce relapse worldwide.
+We are developing the first safe and effective medication to prevent relapse in stimulant addiction.
+Our work advances neurobiology and chemistry to restore the brain’s capacity for sustained recovery.

 Our Approach

 Rafias targets Nr4a1, a transcription factor linked to addiction resilience.
-Through proprietary Cytosporone B derivatives and translational research at the University of Pennsylvania, we’re validating Nr4a1 as a first-in-class therapeutic target and building a commercially viable drug pipeline.
+Through translational research at the University of Pennsylvania, we’re validating Nr4a1 as a first-in-class therapeutic target and building a commercially viable drug development pipeline.

 NIH-Funded Innovation, Backed by Penn Research